rbatis/rbatis.io/docs/en/README.md

 - newVersion is written back to entity!
 - Only the Update * method is supported

+# Frequently Asked Questions

+> Incremental Compile Causes Modifying HTML Files Without Triggering #[HTML_SQL] Recompile?

+Because the prerequisite for triggering a procedural macro recompile is a change in the current repository code

+(In the root repository, a recompile can be triggered by changing a single line of code, or adding or deleting a new line.
+If not, force the cache to be removed using cargo clean.)

 # Contact information
 WeChat ID: ``` zxj347284221  ```
 WeChat group: add WeChat first, then pull in the group